- Retired C.K. Yen Chair at the Miller Center

 - Economic Issues

-Brantly Womack holds the Miller Center’s C. K. Yen Chair and is Professor of Foreign Affairs at the University of Virginia.
-He received his BA in politics and philosophy from the University of Dallas, and after a Fulbright in philosophy at the University of Munich, earned his PhD in political science from University of Chicago.
+Brantly Womack retired as the Miller Center’s C. K. Yen Chair and professor of foreign affairs at the University of Virginia.
+He received his BA degree in politics and philosophy from the University of Dallas, and after a Fulbright in philosophy at the University of Munich, earned his PhD in political science from University of Chicago.
 He is the author of China Among Unequals: Asymmetric International Relationships in Asia (World Scientific Press 2010) and China and Vietnam: The Politics of Asymmetry (Cambridge 2006), as well as more than 100 articles and book chapters.
 He edited China’s Rise in Historical Perspective (Rowman and Littlefield 2010), the product of a lecture series at the Miller Center, and Contemporary Chinese Politics in Historical Perspective (Cambridge 1991).
 In 2011, Womack received the China Friendship Award for his work with Chinese universities.
 He holds honorary positions at Jilin University, East China Normal University, and Zhongshan (Sun Yat-Sen) University.